The Best 3 Days in Athens Itinerary by JetSettingFools.com

 To the east of the National Garden is the Presidential Palace (also called the Presidential Mansion).

-Evzones soldiers stand guard outside – and while the hourly Changing of the Guard is not as extravagant as at the Tomb of the Unknown Soldier, there are far fewer crowds.
+Evzones soldiers stand watch outside – and while the hourly Changing of the Guard is not as extravagant as at the Tomb of the Unknown Soldier, there are far fewer crowds.

-Continue east to the city’s iconic Panathenaic Stadium.
-Built entirely of marble (and also called Kallimarmaro, which means Beautiful Marble), the 2nd century structure is an incredible sight to see!
+Continue east to the iconic Panathenaic Stadium.
+Built entirely of marble (and also called Kallimarmaro, which means beautiful marble), the 2nd century structure is incredible to see!

-The impressive venue was renovated for the first modern Olympics in 1896 – and again for the 2004 Olympics and the archery competitions.
+The impressive venue was renovated for the first modern Olympics in 1896 and again for the archery competitions at the 2004 Olympics.

 You can go inside (ticket required) and use the provided audio guide to learn more.
-Guests are permitted to run on the track, stand on the podium and sit in the stands.
+Guests are even permitted to run on the track, stand on the podium and cheers from the stands!

 Alternatively, walk around the east side of the stadium and climb Ardittos Hill.
-The perspective from above is quite astounding, and you can also catch yet another Acropolis view!
+The perspective from above is quite astounding and free!

 If you’re able to squeeze in a visit to The First Cemetery of Athens, we highly recommend it.